Meet the Black founders thriving in London

 Success comes not just from capital but from visibility, clarity and strong connections that can open doors.

-Jennifer Allen – Genny's Emporium
+Jennifer Allen, from Genny's Emporium

 Genny's Emporium is a fabric, trimmings and haberdashery shop in Lewisham.
 It offers a curated selection of fabrics and trimmings, ladies' accessories and a made-to-measure dressmaking service, as well as curtains and sewing classes.

-With a true passion for anything textile since childhood, Jennifer founded her business to provide a truly magical shopping experience – where you can set your creativity free without compromising on quality materials and expertise.
+With a passion for anything textile since childhood, Jennifer founded her business to provide a truly magical shopping experience – where you can set your creativity free without compromising on quality materials and expertise.

 What would you say to your younger self?